gilgameshjw/hydejack-starter-kit/WORK/README.md

 I am interested in applications of Fourier Neural Networks, Graphical Neural Networks, Neuro Inspired Architectures to language and other problems.
 Some of this is featured in  the /Projects section of this website.

-I am doing own experiments as well as keeping updated with latest developments.
+Goal is to run own experiments as well as keeping updated with latest developments.

 ## High Dimensional Computing